 Online Application: http://www.nhcadsv.org/uploads/1/0/7/5/107511883/17-18_avap_application_.pdf

-Intern opportunities are available in client services, education and outreach and events.
+Intern opportunities are available in client services, education, marketing, development, outreach, and events.
 Completion of the agency’s in-house training program and a 2 semester (16 hours per week) commitment is required.

-For more information about volunteering with HAVEN please call 603-436-4107 or email firstname.lastname@example.org.
+For more information about volunteering or interning with HAVEN please call 603-436-4107 or email firstname.lastname@example.org.